 Alternatively, if you can borrow someone else’s swing to see how your baby likes it, that’s also a great idea.

 Bouncers are another option for baby seats, but unlike swings that move side to side to mimic the swaying motion of someone holding them, a bouncer doesn’t move rhythmically or automatically.
-A baby’s own movements can propel it up and down, or a simple nudge can move it back and forth, depending on the type of bouncer.
+A baby’s own movements can propel it into an up-and-down bouncing motion, or a simple nudge can move it back and forth, depending on the type of bouncer.

-Baby bouncers often come with a toy bar for entertaining the baby as they sit.
+Some baby bouncers come with a toy bar with plush toys that hang above the baby as they sit.
 They are more affordable and usually smaller and better for traveling than swings, which makes them a useful item for many parents, caregivers, or anyone who may watch the baby occasionally and wants something for their home.

 When a Swing Is a Bad Idea

-While baby swings present a lot of potential “pros” to parents, their mechanical components make them frequent flyers on recall lists, so be sure to sign up for recall emails in case your swing is deemed defective or dangerous.
+While baby swings present a lot of potential “pros” to parents, their mechanical components make them frequent flyers for recalls, so be sure to sign up for Consumer Product Safety Commission (CPSC) recall emails in case your swing is deemed defective or dangerous.

 In terms of baby swing safety, they aren’t ideal for every living situation.
 A swing or bouncer must be placed flat on the floor and never on an elevated surface, like a table, countertop, or furniture.
 If you have other children or pets who could risk your baby’s safety while in a swing (by hanging on it or pawing at them), then a swing is probably something you should do without.